-- Support Agriculture Right to Farm Policy and the Agricultural Operations Practices Act through appropriate transition policies and measures set out within the County's Agricultural Boundary Design Guidelines. - Support opportunities for diversification of agricultural uses and the blending of agricultural practices with compatible non-agricultural uses (community, residential, and commercial uses). - Continue to support agricultural uses and agricultural subdivisions (including first parcels out, farmsteads, and new or distinct agricultural use) until alternative forms of development are determined to be appropriate.
+- Support Agriculture Right to Farm Policy and the Agricultural Operations Practices Act through appropriate transition policies and measures set out within the County's Agricultural Boundary Design Guidelines. - Support opportunities for diversification of agricultural uses and the blending of agricultural practices with compatible non- agricultural uses (community, residential, and commercial uses). - Continue to support agricultural uses and agricultural subdivisions (including first parcels out, farmsteads, and new or distinct agricultural use) until alternative forms of development are determined to be appropriate.

-- 8.1.1 In support of the Agriculture Right to Farm Policy and the Agricultural Operations Practices Act, Conceptual Scheme or Master Site Development Plans should acknowledge and strive for compatibility with adjacent agricultural lands and operations. - 8.1.2 Agricultural land uses should: - a) Incorporate and implement best management practices for all agricultural
+- 9.1.1 In support of the Agriculture Right to Farm Policy and the Agricultural Operations Practices Act, Local Plans should acknowledge and strive for compatibility with adjacent agricultural lands and operations. - 9.1.2 Agricultural land uses should: - a) Incorporate and implement best management practices for all agricultural operations; and

-- operations; and - b) Participate with Provincial and Municipal initiatives to improve and implement best management practices. - 8.1.3 Agricultural heritage buildings and cultural landscapes should be integrated wherever possible into future land use and development changes. - 8.1.4 Agricultural use and/or development in the community shall be supported provided: - a) It is compatible with the character of the area; - b) The site can sustain the proposal as it relates to the type, scale, size, and function; - c) A rationale has been provided; - d) There is minimal impact on adjacent lands; - e) There is minimal impact on County infrastructure, such as the road network and storm water management; and - There is minimal impact on the environment, including air quality, and surface and groundwater hydrology. - 8.1.5 Where an agricultural land use and adjacent land uses may conflict, setbacks or other mitigations may be required at the subdivision and development permit stages pursuant to the County's Agricultural Boundary Design Guidelines. - 8.1.6 All existing or proposed agricultural uses shall follow best management practices for storm water run-off. - 8.1.7 Where development shares a boundary with agriculture operations, it shall address the County's Agricultural Boundary Design Guidelines within any Conceptual Scheme or Master Site Development Plan, redesignation, subdivision, or development application. - 8.1.8 Existing agricultural operations within the Plan Area should continue to be supported until such time as development of those lands to another use occurs, in accordance with the policies of this Plan. - 8.1.9 Applications for Confined Feeding Operations shall not be supported within the ASP area.
+- b) Participate with Provincial and Municipal initiatives to improve and implement best management practices. - 9.1.3 Agricultural heritage buildings and cultural landscapes should be integrated wherever possible into future land use and development changes. - 9.1.4 The introduction or practice of contemporary agricultural uses in the community shall be supported provided: - a) It is compatible with the character of the area; - b) The site can sustain the proposal as it relates to the type, scale, size, and function; - c) A rationale has been provided; - d) There is minimal impact on adjacent lands; - e) There is minimal impact on County infrastructure, such as the road network and storm water management; and - There is minimal impact on the environment, including air quality, and surface and groundwater hydrology. - 9.1.5 Where an agricultural land use and adjacent land uses may conflict, setbacks or other mitigations may be required at the subdivision and development permit stages pursuant to the County's Agricultural Boundary Design Guidelines. - 9.1.6 All existing or proposed contemporary agricultural development shall follow best management practices for storm water run-off. - 9.1.7 Where development shares a boundary with agriculture operations, it shall address the County's Agricultural Boundary Design Guidelines within any Local Plan, redesignation, subdivision, or development application. - 9.1.8 Existing agricultural operations within the Plan Area should continue to be supported until such time as development of those lands to another use occurs, in accordance with the policies of this Plan. - 9.1.9 Applications for Confined Feeding Operations shall not be supported within the ASP area.